lopezdsr/sql-query/sqlref/timeseries_functions_dataproc.md

 - Specify 5,3 to create a segment that includes, in addition to the observation at each anchor point, all observations that occur between 5 timeticks before and 3 timeticks after each anchor point.
 - Specify 5,-3 to create a segment that includes all observations that occur between 5 and 3 timeticks before the anchor point.

-**TS_SEGMENT_BY_MARKER (ts: AnyTimeSeries, marker: BooleanExpressionType[Any],prevInclusive: Boolean, nextInclusive: Boolean, requiresStartAndEnd: Boolean)**
+**TS_SEGMENT_BY_MARKER (ts: AnyTimeSeries, marker: BooleanExpressionType[Any], prevInclusive: Boolean, nextInclusive: Boolean, requiresStartAndEnd: Boolean)**
 Output: Same as input
-Segment the time series by a marker point (Boolean Expression) where each segment exists between markers.
+Segment the time series by a marker point (Boolean expression) where each segment exists between markers.

-**TS_SEGMENT_BY_DUAL_MARKER (ts: AnyTimeSeries, markerStart: BooleanExpressionType[Any],markerEnd: BooleanExpressionType[Any], startInclusive: Boolean, endInclusive: Boolean, startOnFirst: Boolean, endOnFirst: Boolean)**
+**TS_SEGMENT_BY_DUAL_MARKER (ts: AnyTimeSeries, markerStart: BooleanExpressionType[Any], markerEnd: BooleanExpressionType[Any], startInclusive: Boolean, endInclusive: Boolean, startOnFirst: Boolean, endOnFirst: Boolean)**
 Output: Same as input
 Segment the time series by a start and end marker point (Boolean expression) where each segment exists between the start and end markers.